 Somewhat interesting not very well written.
 I consider the three stars awarded on Goodreads is a bit of a gift.

-After beginning my own genealogy work, I looking for an historical novel that would give me a richer sense of what it was like to live through the “pogroms”, the brutal persecution which motivated the exodus of literally MILLIONS of Jews from Eastern Europe between 1880 – 1910.
-Many of then, including my grandparents and the author’s, wound up in the United States.
+After beginning my own genealogy work, I was looking for an historical novel that would give me a richer sense of what it was like to live through the “pogroms”, the brutal persecution which motivated the exodus of literally MILLIONS of Jews from Eastern Europe between 1880 – 1910.
+Many of them, including my grandparents and the author’s, wound up in the United States.
 My Google search for “historical novels + pogroms” turned up this book.
 So, I jumped right in.

 It’s the story of a large extended Jewish family living in Czarist Russia in the late 1880s.
 (In fact, there are so many members in this family that I found it difficult to keep track of who was related to whom and how.)
 Early on in the book a teenage girl, Havah, witnesses a horrific act of violence and flees one small Jewish settlement for another.
 There she is taken in by this large extended family.